MTSSamsioe/sanitas/README.md

 ---

 - Affter installing stripe the confirm email function on all auth stopped working.
 The link for the confirm email page was not apperaring in the console.
 So email verification was turned of in settings.py

+- It is not really a bug but I sometimes had problems with the url for the local enviroment changing.
+This results in the stripe webhooks stop working.
+So when you subscribe to gym subscription it applies on stripe but it is not added to the local database until it receives an ok from stripe via webhook.
+To cancel the subscription on stripe it needs the subscription information from the local database. the only way to fix it is to cancel the subscription manually on stripe and then resubscribe.
+I have only encountered this issue in the local enviroment and I think It is because of the webhook url.

 ### Fixed bugs
 ---